-Topper Cogan enters his third season as assistant coach at Lamar.
+Topper Cogan enters his fourth season as assistant coach at Lamar University.

 Cogan, who came to Lamar after four years as assistant coach at Southland Conference rival Sam Houston State, is in charge of recruiting and goalkeeper instruction for the Lady Cardinals.

-For the past two offseasons, Cogan served as head coach and general manager of the Texas Strikers of the Professional Arena Soccer League.
+For two offseasons, Cogan served as head coach and general manager of the Texas Strikers of the Professional Arena Soccer League.

 At Sam Houston State University, where he spent four seasons as assistant coach.
 In his four years with the Bearkats, he helped the team qualify for the conference tournament on three occasions and set a single-season school record for wins.